A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: The symmetry of Bernstein-Sato polynomials

-\begin{nota} Let us notice that, after corollary \ref{cor:LJT-properties}, the above corollary applies to free divisors of linear Jacobian type, and so to locally quasi-homogeneous free divisors (\cite[Theorem 5.6]{calde_nar_compo}).
-In particular we obtain a purely algebraic proof of the logarithmic comparison Theorem in \cite{cas_mond_nar_96} (see \cite[Remark 1.25]{calde_nar_lct_ilc}). \end{nota}
+\begin{remark} Let us notice that, after Corollary \ref{cor:LJT-properties}, the above corollary applies to free divisors of linear Jacobian type, and so to locally quasi-homogeneous free divisors \cite[Theorem 5.6]{calde_nar_compo}.
+In particular, it answers the missing point in \cite[Remark 1.25]{calde_nar_lct_ilc} and gives a purely algebraic proof of the logarithmic comparison theorem in \cite{cas_mond_nar_96}. \end{remark}

-\begin{cuestion} In \cite[Corollary 3.9]{yano_1978}, Yano proved that for any quasi-homogeneous polynomial $h:\CC^d\to \CC$ with an isolated singularity at the origin, the reduced Bernstein-Sato polynomial $\widetilde{b}(s) = \frac{b(s)}{s+1}$ satisfies the equality $\widetilde{b}(s)=\pm \widetilde{b}(-s-d)$.
-The intersection of Theorem \ref{teo:main-sym} and Yano's result is the case of quasi-homogeneous plane curves.
-Quasi-homogeneous isolated singularities are of linear Jacobian type and their Jacobian ideal are a complete intersection, and so Cohen-Macaulay.
-On the other hand, the Jacobian ideal of a singular free divisor is also Cohen-Macaulay of codimension $2$.
-The following natural question appears: let $(D,0) \subset (\CC^d,0)$ be a singular germ of hypersurface of linear Jacobian type whose Jacobian ideal is Cohen-Macaulay of codimension $e$.
-Does its reduced Bernstein-Sato polynomial $\widetilde{b}(s)$ satisfy the equality $\widetilde{b}(s)=\pm \widetilde{b}(-s-e)$? \end{cuestion}